Vietnam.vn - Nền tảng quảng bá Việt Nam

 In Jerusalem, protesters blocked roads and demonstrated outside the prime minister's residence.
 Aerial footage showed Tel Aviv's main highway blocked by protesters holding flags depicting the slain hostages.
 Police said about two dozen Israelis were arrested nationwide.

-Prime Minister Netanyahu, who is facing growing calls to end nearly 11 months of war with a ceasefire and release the remaining hostages, said Israel would not rest until those responsible were caught.
-"Whoever kills hostages - they don't want a deal," he said.
+Prime Minister Netanyahu, facing growing calls to end nearly 11 months of war with a ceasefire and release the remaining hostages, said Israel would not rest until those responsible were caught.
+"Anyone who kills hostages does not want a deal," he said.

 Senior Hamas officials said Israel, by refusing to sign a ceasefire agreement, was responsible for the deaths.
 "Netanyahu is responsible for the killing of Israeli prisoners," said Hamas commander Sami Abu Zuhri.
 "The Israelis should choose between Netanyahu and the agreement."